dmpstats/Fetch_and_Merge_Acceleration_to_Locations/README.md

     animal/track based on recording timestamps and according to a choice between two merging criteria:

-    - `"latest"`: ACC events are allocated to the latest location event preceding the starting time at which ACC bursts were recorded
+    - `'latest'`: ACC events are allocated to the latest location event preceding the starting time at which ACC bursts were recorded

-    - `"nearest"`: ACC events are allocated to the closest-in-time location event, which can occur either before or after the ACC sampling starting time.
+    - `'nearest'`: ACC events are allocated to the closest-in-time location event, which can occur either before or after the ACC sampling starting time.